What is Tooth Decay?

 The Dental Check-Up and Preventing Tooth Decay

-As long as you take care of your teeth at home and visit your dentist every six months, then regular teeth cleaning is usually painless and straightforward.
+Regular teeth cleaning is usually painless and straightforward as long as you take care of your teeth at home and visit your dentist every six months.
 The dental hygienist will always physically examine your entire mouth with a small mirror.
-If there are any significant issues, the dental hygenist will ask the dentist to look closer before your dental cleaning begins.
+If there are any significant issues, the dental hygienist will ask the dentist to look closer before your dental cleaning begins.
+Dental cleanings in Port Coquitlam.

 Professional Teeth Cleanings Help Prevent Tooth Decay